 Their pastries are also decent as is their salmon scramble.
 It’s great for a heartier yet still light breakfast.

 This is one of the most popular shopping areas in the area because its close to many touristy sights in Santa Monica.
 It’s got a mix of cool shops from Apple to the Gap and Club Monaco amongst many more.

 Aside from shops, there are also quite a few restaurants, bars, and cafes.
 Some of these, like Coffee Bean & Tea Leaf, are great choices for breakfast!

 Coffee Bean is one of my favorite grab and go coffee spots in Southern California.
 The chain is originally from Southern California and is known for its amazingly fragrant coffee.
 Their espresso is rich in flavor and smells insanely good.
-Their teas are also great (and yes, being Chinese, I am a tea snob) and they make amazing tea lattes.
+Their teas are also great (and yes, being Chinese-American, I am a tea snob) and they make amazing tea lattes.

 Personally, I recommend their vanilla latte!
 You can get it either iced or hot, but I love how they used crushed ice for their iced lattes.

 Their pastries are also delicious, I love their chocolate chip cookies and croissants.